EngineHub/WorldEditDocs/source/usage/clipboard.rst

 on other platforms.
 This means that **by default** the schematics folder is located at ``plugins/WorldEdit/schematics`` or ``config/worldedit/schematics``.

-.. note:: If you want to share schematic folders between servers/installations, or simply want to store them elsewhere, you will have to enable the "allow-symlinks" option in the config.
+.. note:: If you want to share schematic folders between servers/installations, or simply want to store them elsewhere, you will have to enable the "allow-symbolic-links" option in the config.

 .. tip:: The save and load commands, although they ask for a file name, can take ``folder/file``, in which case a sub-folder will be created in your schematics folder.
 This can be useful to organize your schematics.